When the rest of the world is silent, one voice can cause a storm.

 Example: I was diagnosed with stage 4 renal cell carcinoma in February of 2020 and had surgery followed by immunotherapy treatment.
 Along the way I’ve had successes and challenges.
 This disease has affected my family and friends, too.
 It puts pressure on every aspect of my life – my work, my diet, my relationships – and is a constant burden.
 As a cause near to my heart, I ask for continued funding so that patients like me can get effective treatment and so that future patients will have more hopeful prospects

 Kidney cancer is one of the ten most common cancers.
-According to the American Cancer Society, over half a million people in the US live with this disease and 79,000 people are expected to be newly diagnosed in 2022.
-Sadly, nearly 14,000 people are expected to die of kidney cancer this year.
+According to the American Cancer Society, over half a million people in the US live with this disease and about 82,000 people are expected to be newly diagnosed in 2024.
+Sadly, nearly 15,000 people are expected to die of kidney cancer this year.
 Advancing kidney cancer research to develop new and better treatment options for everyone remains an urgent priority.

 Increased funding overall has resulted in tremendous gains for the kidney cancer community.
 Thirty years ago, people diagnosed with kidney cancer had no treatment options and a bleak future.
 Today, there are over a dozen approved treatments and clinical trials expand treatment options even wider.
 Research on a kidney cancer-causing gene was the genesis of the discovery about how our cells adapt to their environment that won two American physician-scientists a 2019 Nobel Prize in Physiology or Medicine and could change how cancer is treated.